web3sp/venom-connect/README.md

 - `"1000"`
 - `[ "1000", /* ... */ ]`

+!
+Use value 0 to work with local-node !

 ### Expected network Name (`checkNetworkName`)

 Here you need to set the correct network Name for your site to work.